 Work Related Injuries, Accidents, Illnesses

 If you are a District employee and you believe you have been exposed or are currently exposed to unsafe or unhealthful working conditions, please contact Risk Management.

-If you believe you have been subject to criminal activity, witnessed a crime, or have been involve in a dispute regarding the use of parking or other District facilities, please contact Public Safety, or anonymously send a text to (909) 610-9139.
+If you believe you have been subject to criminal activity, witnessed a crime, or have been involve in a dispute regarding the use of parking or other District facilities, please contact the Department of Police and Campus Safety, or anonymously send a text to (909) 610-9139.
 If you believe you are in immediate danger, please call 911 or the local Sheriff's (909) 595-2264.